taheeraahmed/Neural-Network/README.md

-# TDT4171-Assignment-5-Neural-Network
-An implementation of a neural network with one hidden layer
+# Neural network and perceptron
+This is course work for TDT4171 where we are supposed to implement both a perceptron and a neural network.
+We are going to classify wheter a cell is malignant or not using the ´data/breastcancer.p´ dataset

+## Perceptron
+Passes the test ✔️

+## Neural network
+WIP: Supposed to have one hidden layer with 25 hidden units.